bluesillybeard/Pinc/include/graphics.md

         - just a list of numbers
     - Texture
 3. draw stuff
-    - `pinc_graphics_draw(window, pipeline, vertexArray, elementArray)`
+    - `pinc_graphics_draw(window, pipeline, vertexArray, elementArray, first, count)`
         - This stores a draw command to a command list
         - the state of the pipeline is copied
-        - Do not edit the vertex array, element array, or any textures involved in this draw before flushing the command list, as that may lead to confusing behavior.
+        - first is the first element / vertex to draw
+        - count is the number of elements / vertices to draw, or 0 for the rest of the array.
     - `pinc_graphics_done()`
         - Tells pinc that you are done drawing this frame.
 This allows Pinc to immediately begin working on the drawing commands.
         - For best performance: step -> graphics_draw -> graphics_done -> game logic -> present framebuffers